-The position where the machine will be mounted is actually defined and the machine is prepared for this operation.
+The position where the machine will be mounted is defined and the machine is prepared for this operation.

-For this operation, the drafted and executive project plans of the building in question must be consulted, with particular reference to the underground and underlying conformation of the area chosen, together with the Use and Maintenance Instruction Manual of the machine.
-Possible risks:
+For this operation, the drafted and executive project plans of the building in question must be consulted, regarding the underground and underlying conformation of the area chosen, together with the Use and Maintenance Instruction Manual of the machine.